jvasso/llm-rl-arithmetic/README.md

 **🚧 Repository under development. 🚧**

-This is the official implementation of the paper "Ignore the KL Penalty!
-Boosting Exploration on Critical Tokens to Enhance RL Fine-Tuning".
+This is the official implementation of the paper [Ignore the KL Penalty!
+Boosting Exploration on Critical Tokens to Enhance RL Fine-Tuning](https://arxiv.org/abs/2502.06533).

 ## Installation